 Course Entry Requirements:

-GCSE English Minimum of grade 6 in one English subject and 4 in the other
+GCSE English Minimum of a grade 6 is required in both English Literature and English Language.

-GCSE Maths Minimum of a grade 6
+GCSE Maths Minimum of a grade 4

-Please note that this course is a linear specification.
+Please note that this is a linear specification.
 ALL A Level exams are taken at the end of two years of study.